ChandraSekhar123331/crispy-pancake/RMS-App/backend/issues.md

 - the timestamp for getFreeTables should be the same form as stored in the database.
 No timezone etc.
 - ~~for creating data we used un hashed passwords should change (use same password for starting data 1234 hashed )~~

+- employee register page should not visible to unlogged user/customer. only employee login should be visible to them. employee register should only visible to logged in manager.

+- Need not create session on register.
+Redirect him to login page.
+We Can just create session when a user logs in.